Pan4ur/Gunsaw-Multiplayer-Mod/README.md

 ## Custom levels

-1. Create and export a level in Gunsaw's level editor
+1. Create and export a level in Gunsaw's level editor or copy it [here](https://gunsaw-level-codes.jimmyking.dev/)
 2. Host a multiplayer lobby
 3. In the multiplayer window, choose **Paste custom level**.
 The exported level code must be in the clipboard